adrelanos/aeternity-wiki/Aeternity-Technology.md

 <td class="align-middle">
 <strong class="d-block">NAMES (DNS)</strong>

-<small>In the vein of Aaron Swartz’ work and Namecoin, æternity features an easy to use name system that is both decentralized and secure, while still supporting human-friendly, memorable names.
+<small>In a vein of Aaron Swartz’ work and Namecoin, æternity features an easy to use name system that is both decentralised and secure, while still supporting human-friendly, memorable names.
 The blockchain’s state includes a mapping from unique human-friendly strings to fixed-size byte arrays, which are individually customizable.</small>
 </td>
 </tr>